JoseBambora/PersonalProjects/JDAExtension/README.md

 ### 2. Register a slash command

-Usually to register a slash command, there is a need to "reinvent the wheel", since the process for all of them are the same, only changing configuration information, such as command name, options, permissions, etc. The way I solve this was creating a class called `SlashCommand`, which serves as a configuration class with a friendly interface.
+Usually, to register a slash command, there is a need to "reinvent the wheel", since the process for all of them is the same, only changing configuration information, such as command name, options, permissions, etc. The way I solved this was by creating a class called `SlashCommand`, which serves as a configuration class with a friendly interface.
 To create a slash command, the user must define a new class implementing the interface `SlashEvent` which only contains two methods, to configure the `SlashCommand` object and the behaviour when this command is called.
 To not extend too much, the registration process is done automatically by the class `Configuration` and also the options are handled automatically, including options with custom type.
-The following snippet of code will summarize everything related with the slash command.
+The following snippet of code will summarize everything related to the slash command.
 More examples can be found within [Slash Command Tests](src/test/java/cases/slashcommands).

 ```java